GA-NIFS: Powerful and frequent outflows in moderate-luminosity active galactic nuclei at $z\sim3-6$: Redshift evolution of outflow properties

-On the one hand, the plots indicate an increasing trend with redshift for \mdot, particularly for outflows above cosmic noon ($z \gtrsim 2-3$).
-On the other hand, \vout does not seem to show any redshift evolution. $\eta$ also shows a rise from $z \sim 3$ to 4, though the many lower limits on $\eta$ (for more than 50\% of the sources at $3 < z < 4$) and the limited statistics at the highest redshifts ($>$4) hinder assessing the presence of a clear redshift evolution of the mass loading factor beyond cosmic noon.
 The same plots done for all sources (without any cut in \lbol), reported in Fig.~\ref{fig:zevol_all} (top and middle rows), show instead a clear increasing trend with redshift for all of the three outflow quantities.
-This is driven by a luminosity bias, with increasingly higher-\lbol AGN---driving faster and more powerful outflows---being observed at higher $z$, which is accounted for in Fig.~\ref{fig:zevol_lbolcut} by only considering sources at similar AGN luminosities.
+This is driven by a luminosity bias, with increasingly higher-\lbol AGN --- driving faster and more powerful outflows --- being observed at higher $z$, which is accounted for in Fig.~\ref{fig:zevol_lbolcut} by only considering sources at similar AGN luminosities.
 To account for the luminosity bias, while keeping all of the sources in order to maximise the statistics (which is instead lowered when cutting by \lbol as in Fig.~\ref{fig:zevol_lbolcut}), we produced plots where the outflow quantities are normalised by \lbol (Fig.~\ref{fig:zevol_all}, bottom row), as done in \cite{Bertola2025}.
 While these plots also show no clear redshift trend for \vout, they indicate a smoother rise of \mdot and $\eta$ at $z \gtrsim 2-3$ than that observed for the \lbol-matched subsample in Fig.~\ref{fig:zevol_lbolcut}.
-However, as discussed in Appendix~\ref{sec:zevol_appendix}, the normalisation of the quantities by \lbol does not necessarily remove their dependency on \lbol, therefore we consider the \lbol-matched plots in Fig.~\ref{fig:zevol_lbolcut} more robust against a luminosity bias, though having more limited statistics.
+However, as discussed in Appendix~\ref{sec:zevol_appendix}, the normalisation of the quantities by \lbol does not necessarily remove their dependence on \lbol; therefore, we consider the \lbol-matched plots in Fig.~\ref{fig:zevol_lbolcut} more robust against a luminosity bias, though they have more limited statistics.